inmindos/Site-mindos.in/content/posts/01-hello-world/index.md

 I'm an engineer. **I always thought that humanity will solve its problems with technology**.
 But as I grew older, I understood that **we have figured out the technological solution to almost all our problems**.
 We don't have any big existential threats from our environment(as a matter of fact, now we are the existential threat to the environment).
 There is only one thing tech hasn't figured out yet - natural death.
 All other problems have solutions now - with very few exceptions.

-But the world is still no were close to perfect.
+But the world is still nowhere close to perfect.
 There are quite a few problems. **People still die due to preventable causes** - things like poverty, preventable diseases, wars and many, many other issues.

 Technology has already figured out solutions to this - humanity can easily create all the food it wants.
 It can solve almost all communicable diseases.
 But these **problems still exist because people will have to decide to deploy the technology to solve that issue**.
 But the people who have to decide this, actively **decide to do the opposite**.
 Yes, this is an oversimplified version of a very complex situation - but you know I'm right.